bromsk/BayesInPython/docs/01-ModelsFit.md

 This model allows us to include sampling date in our model as a random effect and still fit the model quickly in a frequentist framework.

 We include dates in our model because samples within a date will be more similar than samples across all dates at a location.
 We only include random intercepts, and do not add a random effect for date X treatment effect.

+See Section \@ref(fit-glmm-datesR) for the associated model fits in R.

 ### Frequentist version